almost/react-native-sqlite/README.md

-I'm [@almostobsolete](http://twitter.com/almostobsolete) on Twitter my email is [tom@almostobsolete.net](mailto:tom@almostobsolete.net) and you can find my on the web at [tomparslow.co.uk](http://tomparslow.co.uk) and [almostobsolete.net](http://almostobsolete.net)
+I'm [@almostobsolete](http://twitter.com/almostobsolete) on Twitter my email is [tom@almostobsolete.net](mailto:tom@almostobsolete.net) and you can find me on the web at [tomparslow.co.uk](http://tomparslow.co.uk) and [almostobsolete.net](http://almostobsolete.net)